albertcroig/Stewart-SVG-Projection-js/README.md

 It's important to note that the SVG drawing is now perpendicular to the "x" axis.

-**Calculate the projection**
+**Calculate the Projection**

-I wasn't that far from the end result.
-I already had the position where the platform had to go to for the laser to draw the SVG shape.
-What was left, was to transform that position into a value for the new translation and rotation of the platform.
+With the position for the laser to draw the SVG shape established, the next step was to transform this position into the platform's new translation and rotation values.

-Following the platform's coordinate system, this 2D sketches, both for the y,x and x,z axes, can be drawn, visualizing altogether the platform in its zero position, the platform in its "desired position", its rotation axes and the wall.
+Using the platform's coordinate system, we can visualize the problem in both the y-x and x-z planes.
+The following diagram shows the platform in its zero position, the platform in its "desired position," its rotation axes, and the wall.

 <p align="center">
 <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/maths-1.png?raw=true" width="950">
 </p>